Compare mortgage payment protection insurance

 Check your employer’s sick pay

 If you’re unable to work due to serious illness or injury, your employer may have a company scheme that entitles you to more than the statutory sick pay.
 This may cover your mortgage payments for a short period.
-You can then have a longer deferred period, which should reduce your premium.
+This could mean you can delay your payments by choosing a longer deferred period, which could reduce your premium.

 Factor in your savings

 If you have a substantial amount saved up, you might be able to cover your mortgage payments for a while.
-The less likely you are to claim, the lower your mortgage protection insurance will be.
+If you don’t need cover straight away and can choose a longer waiting period, your mortgage protection insurance premiums are likely to be lower.

 If you have life insurance, you may have extended cover for mortgage protection

-It's worth checking what you're already covered for before taking out another insurance policy.
-If you have life insurance, for example, you might already have critical illness cover included.
-This could help you pay off your mortgage if you’re diagnosed with a serious illness such as cancer or a stroke.
+If you have life insurance, you might already have critical illness cover included.
+This could help you pay off your mortgage if you’re diagnosed with a serious illness listed in the policy.

 Compare mortgage protection quotes to find the right deal for you

-The amount you’ll need to pay for mortgage cover depends on various factors, so make sure you compare different providers and different types of cover.
-We’ll get you a quote within minutes.
+The amount you’ll pay for mortgage cover depends on various factors.
+It’s a good idea to compare different providers and types of cover.
+This could help you find the best mortgage protection insurance for your situation.

 What do I need to get a quote?